top of page

 6pm – 9pm.
 The Matariki light trail turns Maybury Reserve into a magical landscape.
 Enjoy light displays of Māori-inspired imagery set among thousands of fairy lights.
 Wrap up warm and enjoy Māori New Year celebrations in Glen Innes.

 Matariki Hakari Feast celebrates the bounty of our incredible food nation.
-6pm to 9pm in Te Oro carpark - local kai chefs and bakers have prepared hangi, boil up, paua bombs, mussell fritters, toffee apples, fresh cream eclairs and banoffe pie.
+5pm to 9pm in Te Oro carpark and Taniwha St (Taniwha St closed to traffic 5pm - 10pm Sat 6 Jan for Night Market and viewing fireworks) - local kai chefs and bakers have prepared hangi, boil up, paua bombs, mussell fritters, toffee apples, fresh cream eclairs and banoffe pie.
 Entertainment on the Te Oro Music Centre outdoor stage; kapa haka, singers & dancers.

 PAK"NSAVE Matariki Fireworks Spectacular.
 9.00pm